Complete Guide to Medicare: Understanding When You Can Enroll in Medicare

 If you aren’t eligible for full Social Security or Railroad Retirement Board (RRB) benefits at age 65, you may be able to get your full Medicare benefits at age 65, but you must contact Social Security or the RRB to sign up.
 People who are not automatically enrolled in Medicare Part A and/or Part B can usually enroll during the Initial Enrollment Period.
 Most people will not have to pay an additional premium amount for Medicare Part A. If you or your spouse worked 10 years and paid Medicare taxes, you won’t have to pay the Part A premium.
 People who did not work a minimum of 10 years may still obtain Medicare Part A coverage but may have to pay a premium amount.
 That amount is determined by Social Security.

 If you turn down or delay your enrollment in Part B, you may have to pay a 10 percent Part B premium penalty for each 12-month period for which you qualified but delayed enrollment.
-This penalty would begin once you enroll in Part B. For example, in 2017 the standard Medicare Part B premium amount is $134.
-Mary Doe Jones first qualified to enroll in Medicare Part B on 4/1/2015.
+This penalty would begin once you enroll in Part B. For example, in 2018 the “standard” Medicare Part B premium amount is $134 (the amount you pay may be different depending on your situation).
+Mary Doe Jones first qualified to enroll in Medicare Part B on 4/1/2016.
 She delayed her enrollment.
-She enrolled in Medicare Part B during the General Enrollment Period (January – March each year).
-Her coverage became effective 7/1/2017.
-The penalty will be assessed based on the Medicare Part B premium amount assessed upon enrollment.
-10% of the standard Medicare Part B premium in 2017 is $13.40.
-Mary could have had Medicare Part B for 2 full 12-month periods.
+She enrolled in Medicare Part B during the annual General Enrollment Period (January 1 – March 31).
+Her coverage became effective 7/1/2018.
+The penalty will be assessed based on the Medicare Part B premium amount when she enrolled.
+10% of the standard Medicare Part B premium in 2018 is $13.40.
+Mary could have had Medicare Part B for two full 12-month periods.
 Therefore, the penalty that she may have to pay in addition to the Medicare Part B premium amount is $26.80 for a total premium amount of $160.80.
 She will have to pay this penalty for as long as she has Medicare Part B.

 When can I sign up for prescription drug coverage?